maxpsq/oracert/1Z0-062/01_Exploring_the_Oracle_Database_architecture/01_2_Memory_Structures.md

 - the size of the buffer cache is critical for performance and it should be sized for caching all the frequently accessed blocks.

-- an underszed buffer cache will cause intensive I/O activity for excessive block transfer from and to the datafiles.
+- an undersized buffer cache will cause intensive I/O activity for excessive block transfer from and to the datafiles.

 - an oversized buffer cache is not bad but may lead to memory swap if larger then the available RAM.

 - the buffer cache can be resized manually or automatically at any time.

+### Log Buffer
-**Log Buffer** is a small, short-term staging area for **change vectors** before they are written to **redo logs** on disk.
+is a small, short-term staging area for **change vectors** before they are written to **redo logs** on disk.

 - it is written by **server processes**
 - it is written out to **redo logs** on disk in batches made of transactions from many different sessions.